-Teach the value of a dollar in your classroom with online financial literacy!
+Helping educators share the value of a dollar with their students

 CAFCU is proud to partner with the Banzai Online Financial Literacy Program to provide engaging and relevant financial education to teachers and schools in our communities.
 Because of our sponsorship with select schools in our communities, we are pleased to offer this program for FREE!

 This web-based tool and teacher curriculum is used in the classroom to teach students of all ages about financial literacy, including real-life scenarios.

 - Budgeting.
 When students learn how to take control of their money and stay accountable to themselves, they find more confidence and want to make better decisions.